 - Add compostable or recyclable branded stickers or tape

-- Really think if you need to include this.
+- Really think if you need to include this in your packaging.
 Minimise wherever possible!

-- Be creative and think of alternative ways to brand your items, can you re-use and renew?
+- Be creative and think of alternative ways to brand your items away from printing, can you re-use and renew?